Empyreal092/Graphing_Calculator/README.md

 win32-msvc : QMAKE_CXXFLAGS += /bigobj
 win32-g++ : QMAKE_CXXFLAGS += -Wa,-mbig-obj
 ```
 Unfortunatly these lines must be there because `Exprtk.hpp` exceed the default build limit of certain compiler and these lines allow us to exceed that limit.
 Make sure to use the setting stated in **Prerequisites** to avoid the error.
 If you are using other compilers and the error appear, try to find ways to allow the build to exceed the build limit.
-You could also try commenting out those lines but I am pretty confident that those commands are restricted so that they only apply to the correct situation.
+You could also try commenting out those lines but we are pretty confident that those commands are restricted so that they only apply to the correct situation.

 Here are some links that I found useful when I was trying to solve this problem:
 - [/bigobj Flag for MSVC](https://docs.microsoft.com/en-us/cpp/build/reference/bigobj-increase-number-of-sections-in-dot-obj-file?view=vs-2017)